dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 Trek8's Enterprise CI/CD [Quick-start](https://github.com/aws-quickstart/quickstart-trek10-serverless-enterprise-cicd) is a good example of something that is closer to an enterprise turn-key solution.
 However, the multi-account design makes it harder to deploy.
 One of the goals of this solution is to enable a working system in your AWS environment with a [few simple steps](#Quick-Start-Instructions).

-Many of you will already have an existing CI/CD pipeline, and as described in the following section, you can replace the provided CI/CD backbone.
-Refer to the advance section below for more details on how to re-design, replace and configure the various components in this solution.
+Many of you will already have an existing CI/CD pipeline, and as described in the [following section](Common-Design-Patterns), you can replace the provided CI/CD backbone.
+Refer to the [Advanced Concepts](Advance-Concepts) section below for more details on how to re-design, replace and configure the various components in this solution.

 This project is open-source, and is open to contributions that add value to our community.
 Feel free to contact me if you have a valuable enhancement that you like to contribute to this project.